Music and IMS

 Victoria Park Primary School provides a dedicated and engaging music program that allows students to express themselves in many forms.
 The general music program enables all students in years 1 to 6 to experience music through vocal, instrumental and aural activities.
-The school also has a strong instrumental music program which is coordinated by the School of Instrumental Music.
-The program offers students in years 3 to 6 the opportunity to learn the trumpet.
+The school also has a strong instrumental music program which is coordinated by the Instrumental Music School.
+The program offers students in years 3 to 6 the opportunity to learn the trumpet or trombone.
 The school choir performs at a number of events throughout the year.

 Sport is quite a tradition at Victoria Park Primary school.
 Our children enjoy sport and are encouraged to be active through our daily Fitness Program.

 Health and physical wellbeing is a priority in our school.
 As part of the Health and Physical Education Program there is an emphasis on the development of life skills to encourage resilience, respect and confidence, to allow students to reach their full potential.
 The Physical Education Program encourages all students to enjoy and participate fully in all physical activity.

 The Physical Education Program also offers the following: